girishgoudar/Office365SPAContacts/README.md

 Find the app key ida:ClientID and copy the value.
 Open the file App/Scripts/app.js and locate the line adalProvider.init(.
 Replace the value of clientId with the ClientId from web.config.

-Step 3: Enable the OAuth2 implicit grant for your application
+<h2>Step 3: Enable the OAuth2 implicit grant for your application</h2>

 By default, applications provisioned in Azure AD are not enabled to use the OAuth2 implicit grant.
 In order to run this sample, you need to explicitly opt in.